Memphis International Airport: Hub status

-Recent years
+2010s onwards

-In 2014 the Memphis–Shelby County Airport Authority announced a planned $114 million renovation of the airport.
+In 2014, the Memphis–Shelby County Airport Authority announced a planned $114 million renovation of the airport.
 This renovation included demolishing the largely vacant south ends of Concourses A and C, mothballing the remaining portions and widening and modernizing the larger Concourse B. The renovation, which was expected to start in late 2015 and end around 2020, would have left the airport with about 60 gates.

 The initial project was only partly completed, with the south end of Concourse A demolished.
 Memphis officials decided to rethink the plans; several aspects of the project changed.
 The plan had called for renovating and widening Concourse B, the updated plan included a full redesign of most of the concourse.
 Concourse B was closed during construction, and airlines and tenants moved to Concourses A and C during that time.
 The southwest leg of Concourse B will be updated in a future phase, and will only be utilized in the near term for passengers from inbound international flights.
 The modernization began in September 2018 and was completed in February 2022.

+In November 2022, Memphis opened its new $309 million consolidated de-icing facility located at the southern edge of the airport.
+It has capacity for 12 wide-body planes and included the construction of two new taxiway bridges and a control tower.

+In 2023, the south end of Concourse C was demolished.

+In October 2022, the Airport Authority revealed their revised master plan, including expansion of the landside portion of the terminal, expanding space for parking and car rentals, and runway expansions.
+Terminal construction will begin in summer of 2024.

+Following the death of Fred W. Smith, founder of FedEx, on June 21, 2025, the Memphis-Shelby County Airport Authority proposed to rename the airport "Frederick W. Smith International Airport" due to his vast contributions to the city of Memphis and the airport in particular.
+As of June 23, 2025, it is not clear when the renaming would take effect.

 Facilities

 Terminal

-Memphis International Airport has a single terminal and concourse with 23 gates.
-All non pre–cleared international flights are processed on the southwestern leg of the concourse.
+Memphis International Airport has one terminal with 23 common use gates and 2 international gates.
+The terminal previously had three concourses (A, B, C) with over 60 gates.
+Concourse A will be demolished in 2025 to make room for a new administrative and baggage inspection building.
+Concourse C is currently closed to public.
+All international flights that aren't precleared at the departure airport are processed on the southwestern leg of Concourse B.

 Ground transportation

-Memphis International Airport's passenger terminal can be accessed from Interstate 240 at exit 23B via Plough Blvd and Jim McGehee Pkwy.
+Memphis International Airport's passenger terminal can be accessed from Interstate 240 via Plough Blvd and Jim McGehee Pkwy.
 It can also be accessed via Winchester Rd.

-MATA Bus #28 offers connections to the Hudson and Airways transit centers.
+The airport is served by the Memphis Area Transit Authority route 28 bus, which offers service to Hudson Transit Center in downtown Memphis, as well as Airways Transit Center.

-The Ground Transportation Center, completed in February 2013, contains the airport's economy parking and parking for all car rental companies.
+The Ground Transportation Center, completed in March 2013, contains the airport's economy parking and parking for all car rental companies.
+It is seven stories tall and features 4,500 economy parking spaces and 1,200 rental car spaces.